Pavala Syamala

-Pavala Syamala is an Indian actress from Andhra Pradesh.
-She has been playing supporting roles in Telugu films since 1985.
-She made her debut as an actress with the film Babai Abbai.
+Pavala Syamala (born Nethi Syamala; 1951 – 28 July 2026) was an Indian actress from Andhra Pradesh.
+She primarily played supporting roles in Telugu films from 1985.
+Syamala made her debut in the film Babai Abbai.

-Personal life
+Life and career

-She was born in a Brahmin family.
+Nethi Syamala was born in Amaravati, Madras State, India in 1951, into a Brahmin family.
 She lost her mother as a child.
-She studied till her 10th standard.
-She lost her husband after her daughter is born.
-She was in financial distress and sought help from the donors.
+Syamala studied till her 10th standard.
+She lost her husband after her daughter was born.

+She was in financial distress and sought help from donors.
 Pawan Kalyan reportedly helped her with a sum of Rs.1 Lakh.
-Telangana Chief minister K. Chandra Sekhar Rao also helped her with an amount of Rs.20,000 immediately and a monthly pension of Rs.10000.
+Telangana Chief minister K. Chandra Sekhar Rao also helped her with an amount of Rs.20,000 immediately, and a monthly pension of Rs.10000.
 He also promised a two bedroom house from the government side.

+Syamala died from a heart attack on 28 July 2026.